sensei2stronk1/senseiRePO/Desktop/wordpress-3tier-app/readme.md

 # Terraform WordPress deployment
 ## Description:
-This TF script will deploy a single region highly available WordPress site with RDS, EC2 and VPC into Stratoscale Symphony.
+This TF script will deploy a single region highly available WordPress site with RDS, EC2 and VPC into AWS account

 ### Networks to be provisioned:
 - 1 VPC